storybookjs/frontpage/src/content/recipes/@emotion/styled.md

   },
 };

-export const decorators = [withTheme];
+export const decorators = [withGlobalStyle, withTheme];
 ```

-Now, components made with Emotion will get the theme through the `theme` prop.
+Now, components made with Emotion will get the theme through the `theme` prop along with the styles inherited from `Global`.
 Let's update the example components to use the theme.

 <!-- prettier-ignore-start -->